HirziDevs/PteroStats/README.md

 ### How it works?

-PteroStats checks [pterodactyl](https://pterodactyl.io) server(s) [resource api](https://dashflo.net/docs/api/pterodactyl/v1/#req_a8875d2840c64cbdb40e9bdb6cba4f75) with [axios](https://www.npmjs.com/package/axios) to get server resource, if the api didn't reply that mean the node of the server is getting [wings/daemon](https://pterodactyl.io/wings/1.0/installing.html) down and mark the node as offline
+PteroStats checks [pterodactyl](https://pterodactyl.io) nodes wings with [axios](https://www.npmjs.com/package/axios) to get nodes wings status, if the api didn't reply that mean the node is having [wings/daemon](https://pterodactyl.io/wings/1.0/installing.html) down and mark the node as offline

 ### Screenshot